lumax2/class_practise_800/README.md

 *.pyd
 *.so

 # Virtual environments
 venv/
 env/
 .venv/
 .env/

 # IDE configurations
 .vscode/
 .idea/

 # MacOS system files
 .DS_Store

 # PyCharm-related files
 *.iml
 *.ipr
 *.iws

 # Log files
 *.log

 # Flask session files
 instance/
 ```

 ## License
 This project is licensed under the MIT License.

-### Explanation:
-- Every code block is formatted inside the correct code block tags.
-- You can copy and paste this entire `README.md` code directly into your `README.md` file in your project.

-Let me know if you need further adjustments!